[?] Subscribe To This Site

 How come?

-When on a whale watching boat left overs from served lunches go over board, attract small fish which in turn attract big ones.
+Left overs from served lunches go over board when you are on a boat where tourists watch whales.
+The discarded food attracts small fish which in turn draw the attention of big ones.
 And, already come the dolphins or whales, too, provided they are in the neighborhood which is normally the case.

 by the shore.